What is Luna?

 How do therapists set their schedule with Luna?

 Therapists use the app to share the days and times they want to make available.
 Therapists can also set a maximum number of appointments they want to book in a week.
+Here is an overview video of how scheduling works.

 How much driving do Luna therapists do?